hteeyeoh/edge-ai-libraries/sample-applications/chat-question-and-answer/docs/user-guide/deploy-with-helm.md

 #### Step 1: Pull the Specific Chart

-Use the following command to pull the Helm chart from Docker Hub:
+Use the following command to pull the Helm chart from [Docker Hub](https://hub.docker.com/r/intel/chat-question-and-answer):

 ```bash
 helm pull oci://registry-1.docker.io/intel/chat-question-and-answer --version <version-no>
 ```

-Refer to the release notes for details on the latest version number to use for the sample application.
+🔍 Refer to the [Docker Hub tags page](https://hub.docker.com/r/intel/chat-question-and-answer/tags) for details on the latest version number to use for the sample application.

 #### Step 2: Extract the `.tgz` File